-Once given approval by the County Executive, these recommendations become part of the County's budget process and awards are made official when the budget is adopted by the County Council by June 15th of each year.
+Once given approval by the County Executive, these recommendations become part of the County budget process and awards are made official when the County Council adopts the budget by June 15th of each year.
 Any organization wishing to provide services for homeless persons in the County is encouraged to submit a proposal for consideration.